GodfreyElia/Crypto_Intelligence_dashboard/README.md

 </div>

-### 🧠 Project Summary
+### Description:

-Crypto Intelligence Dashboard is an interactive Shiny application built with shinydashboard, providing powerful tools for analyzing, comparing, and predicting cryptocurrency performance using live and historical data from Binance.
+Crypto Intelligence Dashboard is an interactive Shiny application built with shinydashboard.
+With over 350 cryptocurrencies, the dashboard offers a powerful tool for analyzing, comparing, and predicting cryptocurrency performance using historical data from Binance.

 ### 🚀 Features